-Unlike the American Opportunity Tax Credit, there is no limit to the number of times you can claim the Lifetime Learning Credit to lower your overall tax bill.
+Unlike the American Opportunity Tax Credit, there is no limit to the number of times you can claim the Lifetime Learning Credit for education costs to lower your tax bill.

 Worth up to $2,000, the LLC covers tuition, fees, supplies and equipment.

-Your modified adjusted gross income must be $65,000 or greater (or $130,000 or greater if you’re filing jointly with your spouse).
+To qualify, your modified adjusted gross income must be $65,000 or greater (or $131,000 or greater if you’re filing jointly with your spouse).

-9. State Credits for Children in Elementary or High School
+9. State Tax Credits for Parents With Kids in Elementary or High School

 Some states offer benefits pay for certain items or activities during the school year.

-In Arizona, for example, if your kids attend public school, you’re eligible for a tax credit if you paid any fees related to extracurricular activities, such as buying sports equipment or uniforms.
+In Arizona, for example, if your kids attend public school, you’re eligible for a tax credit for any fees related to extracurricular activities, including sports equipment or uniforms.
 You can even qualify for the credit if you spent money on their SAT/ACT tests or prep classes.

-While it won’t affect your federal return, keep these credits in mind when filing your state taxes.
+While it won’t affect your federal return, look for these credits when filing your state taxes.